fossabot/pairfy/frontend-docs/docs/introduction.md

 Pairfy is a decentralized application for trading physical products.
 It is a community-governed e-commerce that uses blockchain technology and artificial intelligence to generate a comprehensive value exchange ecosystem.

+The trade between the seller and the buyer is managed by smart contracts or individual Plutus scripts.
 Using a Cardano smart-contract allows to use **_ADA_**, **_stablecoin_** and **_native asset_** as a form of payment for the products.
-The trade between the seller and the buyer is managed by an individual isolated smart contract.

 #### Differential factors

-- Community-governed with high transparency.
+- Community-governed with chain vote.
 - Each trade is an isolated smart-contract.
-- Liquidity pool to reduce the price of products.
+- The **liquidity pool** to reduce the price of products.
 - Use of Cardano Network – Midnight Network.
 - Any member of the community can be a seller.
 - Community repository of products and templates.